DenseCore/DenseCore/core/docs/int4_inference_integration.md

 2. **No dynamic batching:** Batch size is fixed at graph build time.
 Dynamic batching could improve GPU-like throughput.

-3. **AVX2 minimum:** Non-AVX2 systems fall back to scalar, which is slower than GGML's optimized FP32 kernels.
+3. **AVX512 only:** Non-AVX512 systems (including AVX2-only CPUs) use GGML's optimized FP32 kernels instead.
+This is intentional as the scalar INT4 fallback is slower.

 ### Planned Enhancements